GIGABOOST.AI

 • How Are Founders Scaling Parallel Tracks Today?

-This is what GIGABOOST.AI's matching engine scores across 25 factors before surfacing any name.
-Founders today use these systems to run the discovery and the "handshakes" in the background.
+According to GIGABOOST.AI's analysis of 340,412+ investors, founders today use matching engines to run discovery and "handshakes" in the background.
 "We were live on Republic, but 70% of our capital came from an outbound parallel track," says Marcus T., a 2026 SaaS founder.
 "We used AI to find the specific family offices that matched our thesis, warmed them on LinkedIn, and sent personalized notes sent from our own email domain.
 By the time they saw our portal page, they were already 80% convinced."

 Conclusion: Stop Waiting.
 Start Hunting.